 Natalie joined the Apps for Good education team in January 2013.
 Prior to this role she worked for the London Organising Committee of the Olympic and Paralympic Games as the International Education Programme Coordinator for the Education Team.
 While in this role she managed an international school linking programme as well as supporting, developing and building relationships with schools that were part of the Get Set network.
 Natalie is particularly passionate about using education and new initiatives to create an environment that allows young people to be inspired and to achieve.

-Myrian Schwitzner, Community Manager (Experts & Alumni)
+Myrian Schwitzner, Data & Analysis and Fellows Community Manager

 Inspired to get involved after attending the 2012 Apps for Good Awards, Myrian joined the team as Community Manager in September 2012.
 With a background in education, she has always been passionate about teaching young people and has worked as a handball coach and assistant teacher in Mexico.
 In 2011, she moved to London and studied a Master in creative and cultural entrepreneurship at Goldsmiths, University of London.
 Myrian is interested in all things techie and related to social entrepreneurship.
 At Apps for Good, she oversees the volunteering programme with tech professionals and manages the alumni community.
 Holding on to the German lifestyle, Myrian is probably the only authentic cyclist of the team riding her bike throughout the year and ignoring the unpredictable British weather!